-Pennsylvanian-Permian sedimentary strata of the Gipsdalen Group are mostly composed of packages of subparallel low- to moderate-amplitude seismic reflections separated by discrete, moderate- to high-amplitude reflections.
-The Hultberget and Ebbadalen formations dominantly show partly disrupted, subparallel reflections possibly representing medium- to fine-grained sedimentary strata (e.g., of the Trikolorfjellet Member) that, in places, alternate with chaotic seismic facies probably characterizing coarse-grained sedimentary deposits (e.g., of the Odellfjellet and/or Ebbaelva members; Johannessen, 1980; Johannessen and Steel, 1992; Braathen et al., 2011; Smyrak-Sikora et al., 2018).
-The Minkinfjellet and Wordiekammen formations are dominated by a thick package of sub-parallel, moderate- to low-amplitude seismic reflections mostly representing carbonate and gypsum deposits (Figure 4).
-The top reflection of the Wordiekammen Formation is characterized by high amplitude and is relatively easy to trace throughout the study area (Figure 4).
-Finally, the Gipshuken Formation displays chaotic to subhorizontal and subparallel low-amplitude seismic reflections (Figure 4).
+Pennsylvanian-Permian sedimentary strata of the Gipsdalen Group (Fig. 2) are mostly composed of packages of subparallel low- to moderate-amplitude seismic reflections separated by discrete, moderate- to high-amplitude reflections.
+The Hultberget and Ebbadalen formations dominantly show partly disrupted, subparallel reflections possibly representing medium- to fine-grained sedimentary strata (e.g., of the Trikolorfjellet Member) that, in places, alternate with chaotic seismic facies probably characterizing coarsegrained sedimentary deposits (e.g., of the Odellfjellet and/or Ebbaelva members; Johannessen, 1980; Johannessen and Steel, 1992; Braathen et al., 2011; Smyrak-Sikora et al., 2018).
+The Minkinfjellet and Wordiekammen formations are dominated by a thick package of sub-parallel, moderate- to low-amplitude seismic reflections mostly representing carbonate and gypsum deposits (Fig. 5).
+The top reflection of the Wordiekammen Formation is characterized by high amplitude and is relatively easy to trace throughout the study area (Fig. 5).
+Finally, the Gipshuken Formation displays chaotic to subhorizontal and subparallel low-amplitude seismic reflections (Fig. 5).
 The Wordiekammen and Gipshuken formations are easily identified on seismic data because they crop out at sea level along the northern shore of Sassenfjorden and Tempelfjorden and, hence, can be directly tied to onshore geology (Dallmann et al., 2004, 2009; Dallmann, 2015).
 Mesozoic sedimentary rocks are not the focus of the present study and were therefore not described.

-4.2.2.
-Structures in Sassenfjorden-Tempelfjorden
+4.2.2 Structures in Sassenfjorden-Tempelfjorden

-Seismic data in Sassenfjorden-Tempelfjorden (Figure 1a-b) show that basement rocks and overlying, uppermost Devonian-Permian sedimentary rocks of the Billefjorden and Gipsdalen groups are folded into two open, upright, NW-SE- to WNW-ESE-trending fold structures that coincide with similarly trending, several kilometer-wide, elongated ridges representing uplifted portion of the seafloor in Sassenfjorden and Billefjorden (Koehl, 2020; Koehl et al., submitted), and with steeply NNE-dipping, basement-seated faults mostly confined to basement (-Devonian?) rocks and uppermost Devonian-Mississippian coal-rich deposits of the Billefjorden Group, or that die out upwards in the lower part of the Gipsdalen Group (Figure 4a).
-Based on the minor reverse, top-SSW offset of thickened uppermost Devonian-Mississippian sedimentary strata, it is probable that the two gentle fold structures formed in the early Cenozoic as fault-propagation folds due to upward propagation and reverse reactivation/overprinting of NNE-dipping basement-seated faults.
+Seismic data in Sassenfjorden-Tempelfjorden (Fig. 1ab) show that basement rocks and overlying, uppermost Devonian-Permian sedimentary rocks of the Billefjorden and Gipsdalen groups are folded into two open, upright, NW-SE- to WNW-ESE-trending fold structures that coincide with similarly trending, several kilometer-wide, elongated ridges representing an uplifted portion of the seafloor in Sassenfjorden and Billefjorden (Koehl, 2020; Koehl et al., 2020), and with steeply NNE-dipping, basement-seated faults mostly confined to basement (-Devonian?) rocks and uppermost Devonian-Mississippian coal-rich deposits of the Billefjorden Group, or that die out upwards in the lower part of the Gipsdalen Group (Fig. 5a).
+Based on the minor reverse, top-SSW offset of thickened uppermost Devonian-Mississippian sedimentary strata, it is probable that the two gentle fold structures formed in the early Cenozoic as faultpropagation folds due to upward propagation and reverse reactivation or overprinting of NNE-dipping basement-seated faults.

-Seismic data in Sassenfjorden and Tempelfjorden also show that high-amplitude seismic reflections characterizing uppermost Devonian-Mississippian sedimentary rocks significantly thicken (approximately twice thicker) towards the south-southwest, near the intersection of the east-dipping Billefjorden Fault Zone with NNE-dipping basement-seated faults, potentially suggesting that uppermost Devonian-Mississippian rocks represent early syn-rift sedimentary deposits (Prosser, 1993) and are part of the initiation stage (Gawthorpe and Leeder, 2000) of the Billefjorden Trough (Figure 4a-b).
-There, high-amplitude seismic reflections representing coalrich uppermost Devonian-Mississippian strata display laterally disrupted, (SSW-) tilted, Z-shaped geometries (Figure 4b and e) that contrast with continuous, subparallel, subhorizontal geometries of the reflections in the northeast (Figure 4a, and c-e).
-Since similar Z-shaped geometries interpreted as duplex structures comprised of bedding-parallel décollements (floor- and roof-thrusts) connected by bedding-oblique link-thrusts were encountered in locally thickened, coalrich, uppermost Devonian-Mississippian sedimentary deposits in Pyramiden (Figure 3b), it is conceivable that, in Sassenfjorden-Tempelfjorden too, significant rheological contrasts between uppermost Devonian-Mississippian coal-coaly shale and sandstone of the Billefjorden Group localized the formation of duplex-related décollements and thrust faults during early Cenozoic deformation.
+Seismic data in Sassenfjorden and Tempelfjorden also show that high-amplitude seismic reflections characterizing uppermost Devonian-Mississippian sedimentary rocks significantly thicken (by approximately twice as much) towards the south-southwest, near the intersection of the east-dipping Billefjorden Fault Zone with NNE-dipping basement-seated faults, potentially suggesting that uppermost Devonian-Mississippian rocks represent early syn-rift sedimentary deposits (Prosser, 1993) and are part of the initiation stage (Gawthorpe and Leeder, 2000) of the Billefjorden Trough (Fig. 5a-b).
+There, high-amplitude seismic reflections representing coal-rich uppermost Devonian-Mississippian strata display laterally disrupted, (SSW-)tilted, Z-shaped geometries (Fig. 5b and e) that contrast with continuous, subparallel, subhorizontal geometries of the reflections in the northeast (Fig. 5a and c-e).
+Since similar Z-shaped geometries interpreted as duplex structures comprised of bedding-parallel décollements (floor and roof thrusts) connected by beddingoblique link thrusts were encountered in locally thickened, coal-rich, uppermost Devonian-Mississippian sedimentary deposits in Pyramiden (Fig. 4b), it is conceivable that, in Sassenfjorden-Tempelfjorden too, significant rheological contrasts between uppermost Devonian-Mississippian coalcoaly shale and sandstone of the Billefjorden Group localized the formation of duplex-related décollements and thrust faults during early Cenozoic deformation.